 4.4 The information collected by these tools may include the IP address of the device you are using and information about sites that IP address has come from, the pages accessed on our site and the next site visited.
 We use the information to maintain, secure and improve our website and to enhance your experience when using them.
-In relation to Google Analytics you can opt out of the collection of this information using the Google Analytics Opt-out Browser Add-on.
+In relation to Google Analytics, you can opt out of the collection of this information using the Google Analytics Opt-out Browser Add-on.

-4.5 ASPS seeks to ensuring that personal information collected by ASPS is accurate, complete and up to date.
+4.5 ASPS seeks to ensure that personal information collected by ASPS is accurate, complete and up to date.
 Consistent with this objective ASPS provides via its website a facility for updating certain relevant personal details.

 Storage and data protection